Lesson

 Mistake Why It Hurts What to Do Instead

-Spending too much time on Prelims Prelims score doesn't count in merit Give 40% time to Prelims, 60% to Mains agriculture
+Spending too much time on old-pattern Prelims Prelims score doesn't count in merit Give enough time to clear prelims, but keep the main exam as the center of your plan

 Reading textbooks cover-to-cover Too slow, most content won't be asked Use concise notes + past papers for targeted study